MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/connect-organizational-asset-libraries-to-Copilot.md

 > - Organization asset libraries can currently be searched from PowerPoint and Word Copilot chat, on both desktop and web.
 Support for further Copilot features, endpoints and M365 applications are currently in development.
 > - You can specify only 1 organization image library to be searchable.
 We will support more libraries in the future.
 > - If you don’t already have an organization asset library created, use Microsoft PowerShell to specify an existing library as an organization asset library
-> - For the organization assets library to appear to a user in PowerPoint on the web, the user must be assigned a license to Office 365 E3 or E5.
+> - For the organization assets library to appear to a user in PowerPoint or Word on the web, the user must be assigned a license to Office 365 E3 or E5.
 Users who use the Word, Excel, or PowerPoint desktop app also need Microsoft 365 Apps Version 2002 or later.
-(The organization assets library is not available in Word on the web or Excel on the web.)
 > - Allow up to 24 hours for the organization assets library to appear to a user in the desktop apps.
 - Users need at least read permissions on the root site for your organization for the organization assets library to appear in the desktop apps.